earthboundkid/flowmatic/README.md

 Flowmatic is a generic Go library that provides a [structured approach](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) to concurrent programming.
 It lets you easily manage concurrent tasks in a manner that is simple, yet effective and flexible.

-Flowmatic has a easy to use API consisting of four functions: `Do`, `Each`, `ManageTasks`, and `TaskPool`.
+Flowmatic has a easy to use API with functions for handling common concurrency patterns.
 It automatically handles spawning workers, collecting errors, and propagating panics.

 Flowmatic requires Go 1.20+.